-Designed by Julian Abele, an African American architect in Horace Trumbauer’s firm, the Central Library first opened its doors on June 2, 1927.
-As an anchor cultural and educational institution on the Benjamin Franklin Parkway, the Central Library welcomes over 1 million visitors each year from the city, its countryside, and around the world.
+Designed by Julian Abele, a prominent African American architect from Philadelphia who worked in Horace Trumbauer’s firm, the Parkway Central Library first opened its doors on June 2, 1927.
+As an anchor cultural and educational institution on the Benjamin Franklin Parkway, we welcome over 1 million visitors each year from the city, its countryside, and around the world.
 Our patrons come to learn from our public events, to consult our special collections, and to tap the expertise of our librarians and curators in each of the subject departments and special collections.
 On most days, volunteer docents offer architectural walks through the building.
-By appointment, our librarians offer orientations to the intellectual arrangement of the building, as well as organized lessons and activities for schools, universities, and other communities of learning.
-Use this guide to explore one of the world’s finest public libraries on your own.

 Ground Floor [browsing map]

 Public restrooms for adults and a separate facility for young children are located on the Ground Floor.

 Follow the little foot prints to begin your explorations where most Philadelphians begin their experience of the Parkway Central Library: in the Children’s Department.
 Programming varies from storytimes for our littlest learners to homework help for adolescents.
 From board books to graphic novels, children of all ages will find books guaranteed to captivate.
 Adults and children alike will enjoy our collection of vintage Children’s Book Week posters lining the hallways as well as the original N.C.
 Wyeth paintings hanging throughout the department that illustrate famous children’s books.